GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 ![](/images/SetupjDataPortal/ResultsOrdered.png)
 <br>

+The **OrderBy** parameter excepts multiple column names (e.g. "CompanyName, ContactTitle).
+Some key points:

+* This parameter is case insensitive
+* Brackets may or may not surround column names
+* Result sets are sorted in the order of the columns listed
+* Sorts in ascending order (ASC) unless (DESC) is specified

+For more information, see Microsoft's [DataView.Sort](https://learn.microsoft.com/en-us/dotnet/api/system.data.dataview.sort){:target="_blank"}{:rel="noopener noreferrer"}.

 ### Filter

-Like the **OrderBy** parameter, the **Filter** parameter also accepts a valid SQL statement that will be applied to the results.
+The **Filter** parameter accepts valid expressions that will be applied to the results.

-Bring up the Function Wizard again and for the **Filter** parameter, enter
+Bring up the Function Wizard again and for the **Filter** parameter, enter:

 ```
 "[ContactTitle] LIKE '%Manager%'"